apache/airflow/docs/apache-airflow/concepts/timetable.rst

 Airflow comes with several common timetables built in to cover the most common use cases.
 Additional timetables may be available in plugins.

+.. _CronTriggerTimetable

 CronTriggerTimetable
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Another timetable which accepts a cron expression.
-It behaves more compliant with standard cron than ``CronDataIntervalTimetable``.
+A cron compliant timetable.

-The main difference from ``CronDataIntervalTimetable`` is that a first DAG Run is kicked off at the start of the period like a normal cron, while a first DAG Run of ``CronDataIntervalTimetable`` starts immediately after the DAG is registered.
+The main difference from `CronDataIntervalTimetable`_ is that a first DAG Run is kicked off at the start of the period like a normal cron, while a first DAG Run of `CronDataIntervalTimetable`_ starts immediately after the DAG is registered.

-Note that this timetable does not care the idea of *data interval*.
+Note that this timetable *does not* care the idea of *data interval*.
 It means the value of ``data_interval_start``, ``data_interval_end`` and legacy ``execution_date`` are the same - the time when a DAG run is triggered.

 .. code-block:: python